About the Oshtemo Fire Department

 Engine 511 from Fire Station 5-1 and Squad 582 from Fire Station 5-2 respond emergent (with lights and sirens) to all MVA calls regardless of the location.
 Paid-on-call staff responds to the scene or to the Station to provide additional staffing.
 Life EMS Ambulance responds to provide advanced life support and transport services.

-For an automatic fire alarm with no sign of a working fire both Engine 511 from Station 5-1 and Telesquirt 532 from Station 5-2 respond.
+For an automatic fire alarm with no sign of a working fire an engine responds from the first due station and an aerial truck responds from the second due station.
 Only the first due apparatus responds emergent.
 Additional apparatus will respond with paid-on-call driver/operators non-emergent until it is advised there is no fire emergency.
 Should an active fire be found, all apparatus will be immediately upgraded and the automatic aid departments will be dispatched.

-For a reported fire both Engine 511 and Telesquirt 532 respond emergent regardless of the location of the call.
-Additional apparatus (Engine 521, Tower 541, Engine 513, and Squad 582) respond emergent with paid-on-call staffing.
+For a reported structure fire, an engine responds from the first due station and an aerial truck responds from the second due station.
+Additional apparatus (Engine 521 and Squad 582) respond emergent with paid-on-call staffing.
 In addition a pre-determined neighboring automatic aid fire department is dispatched upon the first receipt of the call to provide additional resources.

 We also respond to other jurisdictions under automatic aid and mutual aid agreements.
 Just as other departments come into Oshtemo to assist us, we go to other jurisdictions to assist them.